How We Live

 - Farmers markets abound with delicious organic produce

-Delicious and innovative cuisine in downtown Palo Alto, Mountain View, Redwood City, and San Francisco...everything from food trucks to Michelin star restaurants, and everything in between.
+Delicious and innovative cuisine in downtown Palo Alto, Mountain View, Redwood City, San Mateo, San Francisco, Berkeley, and Oakland.
+You will find lesser known cuisines such as Burmese and Ethiopian and will see everything from food trucks to Michelin star restaurants.

 - College sporting events - including Stanford and Cal teams